stencillogic/Start-with-Rust-fast/README.md

 Packages.

-Packages is a Cargo feature that lets you build, test, and share crates.
+Packages is a Cargo feature that lets you build, test, and share _crates_.
 Package is a set of crates united by common functionality.

 Crates.

-Crate is a tree of modules that produces a library or an executable.
+Crate is a tree of _modules_ that produces a _library_ or an _executable_.
 There can be several binaries in a crate but just one library, or a library and several binaries.

 Modules.

-Modules let you control the organization, scope, and privacy of paths.
+Modules let you control the organization, scope, and privacy of paths in the module tree.

 Paths.

-Paths is a way of naming an item, such as a struct, function, or module
+Paths is a way of naming an item, such as a struct, function, or module, e.g.: `std:io:Error`

 Command `cargo new` create a package.
 Cargo uses filenames to distinguish binary and library crate. `main.rs` is a sign of binary crate, `lib.rs` is a sign of library.

-Mopdules let you organize code, e.g.:
+Modules let you organize code, e.g.:

 ``` rust
 mod submod {